Lateral Department Transfers for Police

 Transferring to the United States

 Dual citizenship can be a requirement if you’re thinking about transferring to the U.S. from another country.
 You’ll be required to be a U.S. citizen in most cases to work in certified criminal justice careers, so you’ll have to spend some time in the country working at another job and toward naturalization before you can be eligible to get certified.

 One more major consideration is the fact that you’ll be starting back at the bottom more often than not.
 Historically, most lateral vacancies have been for entry level positions.

 You’ll probably have to give up your rank, assuming you have rank in your current position, although the landscape is changing somewhat as more and more baby boomer officers "age out" of the profession and retire.
 More agencies are depending on transfers to fill the resulting personnel holes.

 The same goes for seniority, which means a great deal in criminal justice careers.
 Among other things, seniority is often used to award shift preferences, new equipment, and other perks.
 You’ll still be considered a veteran law enforcement officer, but you shouldn’t expect to get the same treatment as someone who has worked for your new department for years.

 Making the Right Decision

-There are reasons you may want to transfer your criminal justice job to another state or jurisdiction, like better pay, different working conditions or family considerations to name just a few.
-It’s not, however, something to be taken lightly.
-Whether you’re looking for a change of scenery or a change of pace, make sure that transferring to another department is the right decision for you and your family.
+You might want to transfer your criminal justice job to another state or jurisdiction because of issues like better pay, different working conditions, or family considerations, but it's not something to be taken lightly.
+Make sure that transferring to another department is the right decision for you and your family, and do your homework.